opensearch-project/project-website/_posts/2025-01-23-ad-rule-cx-success.md

 ## The challenge

-EBSCO Information Services, a leading provider of research databases and discovery services, uses Amazon OpenSearch Service to monitor transaction logging across their entire product suite.
-This monitoring plays a vital role in understanding customer engagement with EBSCO products and helps users make informed decisions about database subscriptions through detailed usage reporting.
+EBSCO Information Services is a leading provider of research databases and discovery services.
+While EBSCO's core search engine is proprietary, the company leverages Amazon OpenSearch Service specifically for monitoring transaction logging across their product suite.
+This monitoring capability plays a vital role in understanding customer engagement with EBSCO products and helps users make informed decisions about database subscriptions through detailed usage reporting.

 While activity levels across EBSCO's products naturally fluctuate, significant and sustained changes in usage patterns can indicate potential issues.
 Most commonly, these changes result from transaction producers inadvertently modifying their application or logging logic.
 In these cases, particularly when there are substantial drops in activity, EBSCO needs to quickly identify the change and alert the responsible development team.